Updated July 1, 2023

 j.
 Shared File Repair:

 k.
-Server Object Handler Batch
+Server Object Handler Batch:

-They perform an object handler function on the batch script.
+This tool performs an object handler function on the batch script.

 2. Qlik Developer Tools